Sailing on the Tide

 At high tide there is a very large sailing area.
 Our craft booking system which members have access to shows high tide times and heights, It is generally possible, to sail on days when tide height is over 8 metres.
 At tides heights of less than 8 metres, water sports are restricted to the main channel.

-We aim to provide safety boat cover at weekends and on weekdays when conditions are suitable according to demand.
+We aim to provide safety boat cover at weekends and at least once during the weeks when conditions are right.

 Arthur Ransome Connection